 1) Keep Your Raw Files If You Want To Cross-Post

-As I said in my TikTok video tutorial on Producer Society, keep your raw video files because you can’t just download your post from IG or from TikTok and then post it on the other platform.
-Actually, you can do this, but it could hurt your reach.
+As I said in my TikTok video tutorial on Producer Society, keep your raw video files because you can’t just download your post from IG or TikTok and then post it on the other platform.
+You can do this, but it could hurt your reach.